Anastasia Romanovna: Marriage

 Anastasia was selected as the best bride for Ivan from a large number of suitable mates brought to the Kremlin specifically for the selection process.
 All the noble families throughout Russia were given an invitation to present their eligible daughters for this purpose (it is said that there were between 500 and 1500 girls to choose from).
 Anastasia and Ivan's marriage took place on 3 February 1547, at the Cathedral of the Annunciation.
 She gave birth to a total of six children: Anna, Maria, Dmitry, Ivan, Eudoxia, and Feodor.

 It is widely believed that Anastasia had a moderating influence on Ivan's volatile character.
-Sir Jerome Horsey, an agent for the Russia Company and envoy for the English court, wrote in his memoirs about Anastasia and Ivan IV: "He being young and riotous, she ruled him with admirable affability and wisdom”.
+Ivan adored Anastasia and never thought to be with any woman but her.
+Anastasia was not very beautiful, but had a very soft face with a calming influence.
+She often spoke in a low voice and was very polite.
+The Tsar himself, in his later years after he married seven times following Anastasia's murder, said that if she had not died, none of the gruesome things he did would have happened.
+After Anastasia's death, the Tsar's personality changed completely.
+Sir Jerome Horsey, an agent for the Russia Company and envoy for the English court, wrote in his memoirs about Anastasia and Ivan IV: "He being young and riotous, she ruled him with admirable affability and wisdom".

 In the summer of 1560, Anastasia fell ill to a lingering illness and died on 7 August.
 In consequence, Ivan suffered a severe emotional collapse, suspecting that his wife had been a victim of malicious actions and had been poisoned by the boyars.
 Although he had no evidence of such crimes, he had a number of boyars tortured and executed.
 Ivan already had a strong dislike of the boyars due to their abusive actions toward him during his childhood.
 In response to her death, he developed a corps of fearsome black-clad men who terrorized on his behalf, known as the oprichniki.

 The examination of Anastasia's remains in the 1990s and at the beginning of the 21st century by archaeologists and forensics experts provided evidence that could sustain her husband's claim.
 Further research using neutron activation analysis confirmed the acute mercury poisoning of Anastasia.
-While mercury was also used as a cure, leading to some debate around the issue, the found levels of mercury were too high, according to the experts, and thus the poisoning verdict remains the most accepted one today.
+While mercury was also used as a cure, leading to some debate around the issue, the levels of mercury found were too high, according to the experts.
+However, many of the royal remains have high levels of poison in them, suggesting that possibly Anastasia was not maliciously poisoned, but died of medical treatment that used poisonous substances.